YimingZhao-art/HKU-COMP2113-Spring21/README.md

 #### Zhao Yiming
 #### Xu   Haozhou

+#####Pokemon
+0. Brief Description
+Players can choose an initial Pokemon at the beginning.
+In this game, players can fight, train, strengthen their Pokemon, and defeat the bosses that appear in the game.
+In addition to the regular Pokémon mode, you can choose to play several types of mini games provided to earn rewards and have fun.
+The game provides a file io-based archive system, allowing you to continue your unfinished adventure the next time you open it.

 1. Rules
    - User will choose a creature out of three at first.
    - User will have `x` gold at first.